martinpihrt/OSPy/ospy/docs/Clean_installation.md

 The installer creates a native systemd service from the versioned `service/ospy.service` template, reloads systemd, enables and starts OSPy, then verifies that the service is active.
 If startup fails, recent service output is printed and installation returns an error.
 A reboot is only recommended for I2C or hardware-group changes.
 Choosing to reboot later is a successful installation, not an error.

+The installer also verifies Python's built-in SQLite support with a temporary in-memory database and an integrity check.
+No SQLite server, command-line program, API key or separate Python package is installed.
+OSPy settings still use the existing shelve/DBM files; this check only confirms that the platform is ready for a later, separately controlled migration.

 After installation, open `http://<Raspberry-Pi-address>:8080`.
 Review the generated administrator password, change it immediately and make an OSPy backup after the initial configuration.